tlaurenzo/pgjson/README.markdown

 *	Ubuntu 10.04 32bit x86 (gcc 4.4.3)
 *	Ubuntu 10.04 64bit x86 (gcc 4.4.3)

-In order to work
-on big endian systems, several byte swap macros in bsonconst.h will need to be defined properly.
-On systems that only allow aligned memory access, READ_INT32 and READ_INT64 macros in bsonparser.c will need to be defined properly.

-Due to an unfortunate design decision, there is a dependency on funopen/fopencookie to attach a custom write function to a C stream.
-This will work on BSD and Linux based systems, but others (Solaris, Windows, etc) will not build until this is factored out.
-It shouldn't be very hard to do, but I haven't gotten to it yet.
-The code that uses this facility was written early on when I was just prototyping and needs to be revisited.

 Building
 --------
-The project does not yet install, but it can be run out of the dev tree.
-Ensure that the following are on your PATH and that you have the PostgreSQL server headers installed (try postgresql-server-8.4-dev and friends on Ubuntu):

-*	autoconf
-*	aclocal
-*	automake
-*	libtoolize
-*	flex
-*	bison
-*	pg_config
+Make sure that pgxs is on the path and all postgresql dev packages are installed and

-Then run:
+run:

-*	./autobootstrap.sh
 *	make

-The shared library for the server will be pgplugin/libpgjson-v.v.v.so.
-The SQL script to install is generated at pgplugin/pgjson.sql.
+The shared library for the server will be pgjson.so.
+The SQL script to install is generated at pgjson.dev.sql.
 Note that this script is intended for use against a DEV database as it has a hard-coded reference to the absolute location of the shared library in the dev tree and uses DROP...CASCADE constructs that can trash any real database.